6 Tips for Losing Weight with Diabetes

 When you’re trying to cut calories, it can be tempting to forgo meals or replace them with juices.
 But eating whole foods at least every four to five hours is important for keeping your blood sugar stable, says Ricupero.
 She adds that juices are usually devoid of fibre and can therefore cause your blood sugar to rise quickly.
 A dietitian can help you safely reduce your daily calorie intake and make healthier choices.

-Cutting carbs might seem like the perfect solution for lowering blood sugar and losing weight, but it could cause additional health problems.
+When it comes to weight loss for diabetics, cutting carbs might seem like the perfect solution, but it could cause additional health problems.
 “If people are just eating protein and fats, they may see an improvement in their blood sugar, but they may also raise their cholesterol,” says Kathy Dmytruk, a registered dietitian and certified diabetes educator in Edmonton.
 She explains that fibre—which is plentiful in healthy carb sources such as whole grains—lowers cholesterol, which is vital to heart health.

 If you don’t exercise already, Ricupero says you should make time for it.
 “It doesn’t have to look fancy or be expensive,” she says, and suggests walking as a great way to begin.
+(Find out what happens to your body when you start walking 10,000 steps a day.)
 “Whatever it is, start gradually and go from there.”
 Though 30 minutes of exercise every day is the general recommendation, you can kick off with 15 minutes, then add five more each week.
 And check your blood sugar after a workout—Ricupero says you’ll be motivated when you see the immediate benefit of those numbers dropping.

 If you’re on medication that causes your pancreas to secrete insulin, Dmytruk says it’s important to talk to your doctor when you change your dietary habits.
 If you’re eating less, you may need less insulin or oral meds.
 When some people don’t adjust their insulin to the amount of carbs they’re consuming, they eat more to stabilize their levels—a practice Dmytruk calls “feeding your insulin”—which can lead to weight gain.
 You should be matching your meds to your food intake, not the other way around.